biojava/biojava.github.io/wiki/RCSB_Viewers:Developer_Environment.md

 -   Go to the 'Help/Software Updates/Available Software' panel, again.
 -   Click the 'Add' Button.
 -   In the prompt, enter: <em><http://beust.com/eclipse></em>
 -   Expand the new entry and you will see 'TestNG'.
-Check that and hit the Install button.
+Check that and click the Install button.
 -   After installing, Eclipse will suggest you restart it.
 Probably a good idea.